wes06/linobyte/README.md

 To the extent that you have to become partly machine to interact with a machine, new interfaces which make machines closer to human (dealing with letters, words, instead of bits and bytes) allows us to keep being human while dealing with complex tasks.
 So, making regular users go through the effort of becoming more machine to write a simple word might bring some appreciation into the quantity and quality of the safety nets that we have in our devices today.

+## <a name="presentation-formats"></a>Potential presentation formats at Ars Electronica

+While one of the main goals of the object is to provide a hands on experience, this was conceived for a more controlled environment in a smaller event (Media Archeology workshop) so I'm not entirely sure if its a good idea to fully expose the object during Ars Electronica.

+I see two possible scenarios, one where it is interactive, other where its assembled and working but where the public wont be able to touch it.

+- **Interactive**
+   1. Object is fully exposed to the public.
+   2. Object is not fully exposed to the public, but the coils are assembled in a way that you can weave through them without touching the rest of the object.
+(I mount the coils in an acrylic panel with extended wires for example)

+- **Non-interactive**
+   1. Object is exposed working but out of reach of the public.
+A video is shown with the process of weaving the wire.

 ## <a name="dates"></a>Important dates:

 - finish the "Char" PCB design (3rd week of April)